codio/tutorial_grunt_basic/annotations.md

     <script src="js/main.js"></script>
     <!-- endbuild -->

-After concatenation, the two CSS files (same for the JS files) will be concatenated and cache-busted to end up with a single file, something like
+After concatenation and cache-busting, the two CSS files and the two JS files will be concatenated and cache-busted to end up with 2  single files, something like

     abcd.optimized.css
+    efgh.optimized.js

 The `useminPrepare` task analyzes the files you point it to (in our project `dist/index.html`, in other words the freshly copied files) and then in the `options` parameter, we specify the destination folder.

 If you run `grunt prep` our Gruntfile only runs the clean, copy and useminPrepare tasks.
 If you look at the console output, you will see that `useminPrepare` is actually generating some tasks on the fly.
+The same output is generated by `grunt` (runs the `default` tasks) along with the all the other tasks.

     concat: {
         generated: {